-- All forms of bullying, harassment or intimidating behaviour as outlined in the School's antibullying policy, including using another pupil's property (e.g. books, clothes) without their permission; - Attempting to film and/or subsequently distribute and/or store images of bullying-type behaviour; - Engaging in sexual activity deemed inappropriate; the School is guided by Brook's Sexualised Behaviours Traffic Light Tool; - Pupils may not engage in sexual activity with another pupil when they are at school; this applies to both boarding and day school pupils on all school property and at all times, including on school trips and excursions; - Entering the study/room of someone of the opposite gender;. - Entering the study/room of someone of the same gender, with whom the pupil is known to have a same-sex relationship - Engaging in public displays of affection with another pupil; - Possession, distribution or use of unauthorised or illegal drugs as well as new psychoactive substances (formerly known as legal highs); - Possession of prescribed or non-prescription drugs such as painkillers, without the express permission of the pupil'sHM and the Senior Nurse; - Possession of air fresheners in aerosol form and more than two aerosol deodorant canisters; - Smoking, buying or possessing cigarettes, tobacco or e-cigarettes within School, including the related equipment. - Being in another pupil's individual room in their absence or being in a shared room without the presence of at least one of the occupants; - Unauthorised drinking of alcohol; - Visiting a public house; - Possession of or the creation of obscene or offensive material in any form; - · Betting and gambling; - Taking food and drink out of dining venues on the campus; the exceptions being when pupils take food out of venues to consume in house, such as fruit or paninis, and carrying a bottle of water.
-Such food and drink should never be consumed whilst walking around the campus. - Going off-site during the school day, unless into Summertown when permitted to do so. - Any form of bad manners on the campus or outside the campus such as in Summertown (e.g. loitering in groups, crowding the pavement, inconsiderate use of a zebra crossing, shouting out of windows); - Any form of careless, thoughtless or dangerous behaviour on or near public roads; - Damaging or defacing School property; - Giving information or contributing articles, letters, etc. to any journalist or publication other than an official school publication without the Warden's specific permission; - Cutting your own or another pupil's hair; - Chewing gum (including on school trips off campus); - Playing ball games in and around the Quad; - Being in Summertown outside of the following times: - For Shell pupils, between 2.30pm and 5.45pm on a Tuesday and Thursday.
+- All forms of bullying, harassment or intimidating behaviour as outlined in the School's antibullying policy, including using another pupil's property (e.g. books, clothes) without their permission; - Attempting to film and/or subsequently distribute and/or store images of bullying-type behaviour, or without the subject's permission or knowledge; - Engaging in sexual activity deemed inappropriate; the School is guided by Brook's Sexualised Behaviours Traffic Light Tool; - Pupils may not engage in sexual activity with another pupil when they are at school; this applies to both boarding and day school pupils on all school property and at all times, including on school trips and excursions; - Entering the study/room of someone of the opposite gender;. - Entering the study/room of someone of the same gender, with whom the pupil is known to have a same-sex relationship - Engaging in public displays of affection with another pupil; - Possession, distribution or use of unauthorised or illegal drugs as well as new psychoactive substances (formerly known as legal highs); - Possession of prescribed or non-prescription drugs such as painkillers, without the express permission of the pupil's HM, the School Doctor and the Senior Nurse; - Possession of air fresheners in aerosol form and more than two aerosol deodorant canisters;

-- For Fourth and Fifth Form pupils, between 2.30pm and 5.45pm on a Tuesday, Thursday and Saturday after Games and other commitments. - For Lower Sixth pupils, between 2.30pm 5.45pm on a Tuesday, Thursday and Saturday after Games and other commitments AND, additionally, after school commitments, such as lessons and co-curricular activities, on a Monday, Wednesday and Friday, up to 5.45pm. - For Upper Sixth pupils, after lunchtime callover until 5.45pm on a Tuesday, Thursday and Saturday after Games and other commitments AND, additionally, after school commitments, such as lessons and co-curricular activities, on a Monday, Wednesday and Friday, up to 5.45pm. - When off games without the expressed permission of the HM.
+- Smoking, buying or possessing cigarettes, tobacco or e-cigarettes within School, including the related equipment. - Being in another pupil's individual room in their absence or being in a shared room without the presence of at least one of the occupants; - Unauthorised drinking of alcohol; - Visiting a public house; - Possession of or the creation of obscene or offensive material in any form; - Betting and gambling; - Taking food and drink out of dining venues on the campus; the exceptions being when pupils take food out of venues to consume in house, such as fruit or paninis, and carrying a bottle of water.
+Such food and drink should never be consumed whilst walking around the campus. - Going off-site during the school day, unless into Summertown when permitted to do so. - Any form of bad manners on the campus or outside the campus such as in Summertown (e.g. loitering in groups, crowding the pavement, inconsiderate use of a zebra crossing, shouting out of windows); - Any form of careless, thoughtless or dangerous behaviour on or near public roads; - Damaging or defacing School property; - Giving information or contributing articles, letters, etc. to any journalist or publication other than an official school publication without the Warden's specific permission; - Cutting your own or another pupil's hair; - Chewing gum (including on school trips off campus); - Playing ball games in and around the Quad; - Being in Summertown outside of the following times: - For Shell pupils, between 2.30pm and 5.45pm on a Tuesday and Thursday. - For Fourth and Fifth Form pupils, between 2.30pm and 5.45pm on a Tuesday, Thursday and Saturday after Games and other commitments. - For Lower Sixth pupils, between House Lunch or lunch callover to 5.45pm around Games and other commitments such as lessons and co-curricular activities. - For Upper Sixth pupils, after HOuse lunch or lunchtime callover until 6.45pm around Games and other commitmentssuch as lessons and co-curricular activities. - When off games without the expressed permission of the HM.
 Summertown is defined as being the built-up area north of Oakthorpe Road and south of South Parade.